-- An intermittent vacuum condition (the vacuum pressure in the vacuum manifold fluctuates intermittently) can cause chromatographic signals to drop out; or if the pressures exceed the maximum allowed pressures set in the Xcalibur data system (see Table 3 on page 55), then the TSQ Quantum XLS or TSQ Quantum GC turns off. - If the vacuum is consistent enough that it does not exceed the maximum allowed pressure and avoids automatic shutdown of the Xcalibur system, non-reproducible false chromatographic peaks can be generated in the chromatogram.
+- An intermittent vacuum condition (the vacuum pressure in the vacuum manifold fluctuates intermittently) can cause chromatographic signals to drop out; or if the pressures exceed the maximum allowed pressures set in the Xcalibur data system (see Table 3 on page 55), then the TSQ Quantum XLS Series system turns off. - If the vacuum is consistent enough that it does not exceed the maximum allowed pressure and avoids automatic shutdown of the Xcalibur system, non-reproducible false chromatographic peaks can be generated in the chromatogram.

-Typical forepressure readbacks are 30 to 40 mTorr (in EI mode), and typical manifold pressure (ion gauge readback) is $2 \times 10^{-5}$ Torr with argon collision gas on, and $2 \times 10^{-6}$ Torr with Ar collision gas off.
+Typical forepressure readbacks are 30 to 40 mTorr (in EI mode), and typical manifold pressure (ion gauge readback) is 2×10^{-5} Torr with argon collision gas on, and 2×10^{-6} Torr with Ar collision gas off.

 Note The mass spectrometer performs a leak check during the automatic tuning and calibration procedure and during the maintenance tune procedure.
+The mass spectrometer returns a pass or fail report.

 The most reliable way to find vacuum leaks is to spray a gas around the vacuum manifold and look for the characteristic ions in full-scan EI mode.
 Argon produces m/z 40.
 Or, you can use compressed electronic dusting spray containing an HFC.
-For example, Falcon Dust-Offm and MicroCare Micro-Blastm contain tetrafluoroethane, which produces ions at m/z 69 and 83.
+For example, FalconTM Dust-OffTM and MicroCareTM Micro-BlastTM contain tetrafluoroethane, which produces ions at m/z 69 and 83.